Early Childhood Education on the World Stage

 In 2018, world leaders met in Buenos Aires, Argentina for the G20 Summit under the theme of Building Consensus for Fair and Sustainable Development.
 The 2018 G20 Development Working Group produced the first intensive focus on the need to prioritize and invest in Early Childhood Development, in order to promote sustainable economic growth.
 Through the Initiative for Early Childhood Development, G20 governments are encouraged to improve upon the overarching systems that regulate and support early childhood education and care in their countries.

-Though it was the first time ECE received significant time in the spotlight at a G20 summit, it won’t be the last.
-The next summit, to be held in Tokyo in 2019, is set to focus on ECE as a major component of an education task force.
+The next summit, held in Tokyo in 2019, focused on ECE as a major component of an education task force.
 The decisions and commitments made at these summits can lead to macro-changes in investment priorities in countries around the world.

 Nurturing Care Framework